HŌ'Ā Program Overview

 Overview

-Students grades 2-6 and their teachers work with a Teaching Artist and ‘Āina Educator during five scaffolded sessions that introduce them to their home ahupua‘a, engage them in outdoor, place-based learning, and lead them through the artistic process to reflect on an important emotion or idea.
+Students grades 2-6 and their teachers work with a Teaching Artist and ‘Āina Educator during five scaffolded sessions that introduce them to their home moku, engage them in outdoor, place-based learning, and lead them through the artistic process.
 Two of the five sessions will take place in the mālama ‘āina site where the ‘Āina Educator is based.
-These field trips will offer students an opportunity to build relationships with a culturally important place near their home while reflecting on their learning through art making with the Teaching Artist.
-The Hawai‘i SFCA’s Art in Public Places artwork will play a key role in helping students connect their learning at the mālama ‘āina site with their lives.
-Lessons will be tied to Nā Hopena Aʻo and National Core Arts Standards.
+These huaka‘i (field trips) will offer students an opportunity to build relationships with a culturally important place near their home while reflecting on their learning through art making with the Teaching Artist.
+The Hawai‘i SFCA’s Art in Public Places artwork will help students connect their learning at the mālama ‘āina site with their lives.
+Lessons will be tied to Nā Hopena A‘o and National Core Arts Standards.

 Program Flow

-Classroom visit with Teaching Artist and ‘Āina-based Educator.
+Classroom visit with Teaching Artist and ‘Āina-based Educator to introduce theme and prepare for huaka‘i experience

 Classroom visit with Teaching Artist to reflect on learning and develop a piece of art or arts practice.